ooni/oocrypto/README.md

 the package is only secure depending on the CPU configuration, which currently only holds for `aes` (see [aes/const.go](aes/const.go))

+- [ ] ensure that every forked package is never imported by using the following checks (we could also use `go list`, in principle, but I have not find a way for getting results for all architectures)

+1. `git grep 'subtle"'`

+2. `git grep 'tls"'`

+3. `git grep 'aes"'`

+- [ ] double check whether we need to add more checks to the list above

 - [ ] `go build -v ./...` must succeed

 - [ ] `go test -race ./...` must succeed